kart699/webroot/README.md

 | $BCTIAPIStatus | Returns the API status code of the request made |

 ##### Retrieve the phishing score on the object (URL or IP).
-This endpoint is a synchronous call soserver waits for all URIs to be processed before response to the request.
+This endpoint is a synchronous call so server waits for all URIs to be processed before response to the request.
 - input : An URL or IP for which you want to retrieve information.
 ```
 _fetch $SrcIP from threatsample limit 1